babashka/cli/dev-notes/subcommand-syntax-survey.md

 3. The `:cmd` key collision with the candidate shape below becomes moot if the existing tree is adopted instead.

+### SHIPPED in v0.11.71 (#164): `dispatch` accepts the tree; declaration
+order recorded and used for help/completions; explicit `:cmd-order` for maps beyond 8 entries (selects + orders, like option `:order`).
+The vec-of-pairs idea below was not adopted - `:cmd-order` won.

+### Revisited 2026-06-11 (after 0.11.71 release): pairs again, deferred

+Considered switching/adding lambdaisland-style pairs for `:cmd` so order never needs `:cmd-order`.
+Decision (Michiel): wait, enough drift, 0.11.71 already published.
+If picked up later: accept map OR pairs (normalize at ingestion, internal form stays the map), then `:cmd-order` becomes redundant.
+Var-as-config (doc/fn from var meta) also deferred.

 ### Resolution (2026-06-11, Michiel): bless the tree

 Document the tree as user-facing input and fix ordering the way `:spec`